containers/podman/docs/source/markdown/podman-remote.1.md

 (not container) storage, hence each can use or manipulate images (but not containers) created by the other.

 Podman-remote provides a local client interacting with a Podman backend node through a varlink ssh connection.
 In this context, a Podman node is a Linux system with Podman installed on it and the varlink service activated.
-Credentials for this session can be passed in using flags, enviroment variables, or in `podman-remote.conf`
+Credentials for this session can be passed in using flags, environment variables, or in `podman-remote.conf`

 **podman [GLOBAL OPTIONS]**